CropTrak/CropTrak_API/readme.md

 )
 ```

 The above code is a template for submitting a valid form.
+Replace the assetGuid variable and null values with your own variables.

-Use the save() or test() to test and submit your data
+Use the test() to perform a validation or save() to submit your data

 Keep in mind units are defined by the database unit defaults.

+##Get Assets